nus-cs2103-AY2324S2/ip/docs/README.md

 It has a GUI while still allowing you to use Command to navigate through the apps.

+## Quick Start
+1. Ensure that Java 11 is installed in your computer
+2. Download the latest `windbro.jar` from here
+3. Copy the file to the folder where you want to use as the _home folder_ for your WindBro
+4. Open a command line and use `cd` command to navigate to the home folder containing WindBro
+5. Run `java -jar windbro.jar` command to run the application

 ## Features

 ## Adding deadlines: `deadline`